GeoscienceAustralia/anuga_core/docs/source/evolve.rst

 Time = 21.0000 (sec), delta t in [0.00948645, 0.00957223] (s), steps=53 (0s)

-Actually typical situations could be `yieldstep = 1.0` and `outputstep=300`.
+Typical situations could be `yieldstep = 1.0` and `outputstep=300`.
 In this case the `sww` file will be 300 times smaller than just using `yieldstep` for output.

 Start Time
 ----------

 By default the evolution starts at time 0.0.
-TO set another start time, simply set the starttime before the evolve loop, i.e.
+To set another start time, simply set the starttime before the evolve loop, i.e.

 >>> domain.set_starttime(-3600*24)